mcneel/developer.rhino3d.com/content/en/guides/eto/required-tools/_index.md

 ## Scripting in the Script Editor (Rhino or GH) {{% recommended-label %}}

-The [Script Editor](/guides/scripting/) offers very quick ways to write, test, build and publish plugins with Eto UIs from Rhino or Grasshopper (As of Rhino 8).
+The [Script Editor](/guides/scripting/) offers very quick ways to write, review, build and publish plugins with Eto UIs from Rhino or Grasshopper (As of Rhino 8).
 It is recommended to use this when learning.

 </br>